OleCui/paper_MICLE/README.md

 # paper_MICLE

-The source code of paper "Multi-view contrastive learning for Drug Repositioning on Heterogeneous Biological Networks".
+The source code of paper "Multi-view Contrastive Learning for Drug Repositioning on Heterogeneous Biological Networks".

 ## Requirements:
 -  Python 3.8.19